ShovelsAI/shovels-marketing/content/pages/software.md

 <!-- hero -->
 <section class="hero_container">
   <div class="hero_text-container">
-    <h1 class="hero_title">Easily integrate electrification building permit and contractor data
+    <h1 class="hero_title">Easily integrate building permit and contractor data into your app
     </h1>
-    <p class="hero_description">Integrate Shovels into your property technology or climate technology product.
-We offer API endpoints and data feeds on commercial and residential properties and the building contractors who work on them.
+    <p class="hero_description">Integrate Shovels into your construction software product.
+We offer API endpoints and databases for commercial and residential properties and the building contractors who work on them.
     </p>
   </div>
   <div class="hero_image-container">